Your First Elixir Code

 IO.puts("Hello, world!")

-To run the program, type the following command in your terminal / command prompt:
+To run the program, open your terminal and type:

 elixir hello_world.exs